 Our new Integrated Housing Strategy is currently being developed and will encompass a range of smaller, housing related strategies to encourage effective joined-up working.
 The new strategy will include a range of information from a number of sectors that assist the delivery of sustainable and desirable communities.This will include older person's housing, tackling empty properties, economic drivers, private rented sector and future housing development.
 This strategy will form the basis of the council's housing vision and will set-out the priorities for working towards a balanced and effective housing market.

-South Tyneside has achieved significant success in the delivery of homelessness services since the last Strategy was produced.
-A full review of the Strategy was published in April 2013.
-The purpose of the review was to assess current and future homelessness need in the Borough so that appropriate provision can be planned and provided for.
+South Tyneside has achieved significant success in the delivery of homelessness prevention services since the last Strategy 2013-2018 was produced.
+A full review of the Strategy is currently being carried out with Key Stakeholders via South Tyneside Homeless Prevention forum.
+The purpose of the review was to assess current and future priorities for homelessness need in the Borough so that appropriate provision can be planned and provided for.

 Homelessness Strategy 2013-18942.33Kb

-If you require any housing advice further information can be found on our Homelessness page.
+If you need any housing advice, further information can be found at

 South Tyneside Homes

-Council housing in the borough is managed by the Council's housing company, South Tyneside Homes.
-The Housing Strategy team are responsible for managing the relationship with South Tyneside Homes to deliver effective management of the Council's 18,000 housing stock.
-The team are responsible for ensuring that the Council's Landlord function and regulatory duties are discharged by the company on the Council's behalf, particularly in relation to tenant involvement and empowerment.
+Council housing in the Borough is managed by the Council's housing company, South Tyneside Homes.
+The Housing Strategy team is responsible for managing the relationship with South Tyneside Homes to deliver effective management of the Council's 18,000 housing stock.
+The team is responsible for ensuring that the Council's Landlord function and regulatory duties are discharged by the company on the Council's behalf, particularly in relation to tenant involvement and empowerment.

 Working in partnership with South Tyneside Homes, the team ensures the successful delivery of the Decent Homes Programme to Council properties in the Borough.

-The Councils new Housing Allocations Policy was approved in July 2013 following extensive consultation and recent changes in the law affecting social housing allocations.
-The aim of the new allocations policy is to more effectively use the limited stock that the council owns, making sure that homes match the needs of the applicants.
+The Councils Housing Allocations Policy was approved in July 2013 following extensive consultation and changes in the law affecting social housing allocations.
+The aim of the allocations policy is to more effectively use the limited stock that the Council owns, making sure that homes match the needs of the applicants.

-The new Policy introduces significant changes which determine whether applicants are eligible, whether they qualify and the level of housing need and priority banding that should be awarded.
+The policy introduces significant changes which determine whether applicants are eligible, whether they qualify and the level of housing need and priority banding that should be awarded.

 Housing Allocations Policy July 2013557.07Kb